N-Evan/teams-notification-action-custom/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Support
-If you encounter any problems or have any questions, please open an issue in this repository.
+If you encounter any problems or questions, please open an issue in this repository.